johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 Note that the certificate must be polynomial in the size of the problem instance or the Turing machine wouldn't be able to read the certificate in polynomial time let use it for verification!
 This definition and that of the Non-deterministic Polynomial Time turing machine are equivalent [footnote] but the first is seemingly more intuitive for most people.

 In our analogy, NP problems equate with weeks and days long hikes, WD.
 While WD is fairly abstract in terms of difficulty NP problems are very precise in that they require that a solution can be *verified* in polynomial time given some certificate.
 Also, just like the mountains, all problems in P are in NP in the same way that all day long hikes can also be done in weeks and days if you like to take your time.
 The containment of P in NP follows from observing that each polynomial time Turing machine can act as a polynomial time verifier for a problem instance by simply ignoring the certificate and generating the solution directly.

+A key departure from our analogy is that the distinction between D and WD is fairly clear.
+It's possible that in some distant future there will be shortcuts to the top of mountains like K2 and Everest that will make them surmountable in a day, but intuitively day hikes and weeks long hikes are very different things.
+Not necessarily so for P and NP.
+For good reason [polynomial hierarchy collapse] it is *strongly* believed that P is not the same as NP though it has yet to be shown conclusively and so whenever we distinguish between P and NP it comes with the caveat that it is still possible they are the same class of problem however unlikely.

 ## Polynomial Time Reduction